gradle-dependency-analyze/gradle-dependency-analyze/README.md

 Dependency analysis plugin for gradle.

-This plugin is based on the work in a gist at https://gist.github.com/anonymous/4334439, if you're the original author, thank you, and please let me know.
+This plugin is based on the work in a gist at https://gist.github.com/kellyrob99/4334483.
+This plugin is possible thanks to this work by [Kelly Robinson](https://github.com/kellyrob99); thank you.

 This plugin attempts to replicate the functionality of the maven dependency plugin's analyze goals which fail the build if dependencies are declared but not used or used but not declared.